High school research writing: Getting started

 When my kids worked on their research papers, I set up a long folding table in the middle of the living room.
 The computer, notes, books, and printed resources all stayed on the table until the project was finished.

-My kids focused better in our living room than they did in a bedroom, where gaming or social media distracted them.
+Not surprisingly, my kids focused better in our living room than they did in a bedroom, where gaming or social media distracted them.
 Also, I could pop in and help them find sources or discuss an issue when they camped out next to the kitchen.

 At a coffee shop